-Section 600.815(a)(2) of the final rule lists the mandatory contents of FMPs regarding fishing activities that may adversely affect EFH.
+Section 600.815(a)(2) of the EFH regulations lists the mandatory contents of FMPs regarding fishing activities that may adversely affect EFH.
 The adverse effects from fishing activities may include physical, chemical, or biological alterations of the substrate, and loss of, or injury to, benthic organisms, prey species and their habitat, and other components of the ecosystem.
-FMPs must include management measures which minimize adverse effects on EFH from fishing, to the extent practicable, and identify conservation and enhancement measures.
+FMPs must identify management measures which minimize adverse effects on EFH from fishing, to the extent practicable, and identify conservation and enhancement measures.
 FMPs must also contain an assessment of the potential adverse effects of all fishing activities in waters described as EFH.
 In completing this assessment, councils should use the best scientific information available, as well as other appropriate information sources, as available.
 This assessment should consider the relative impacts of all fishing gears and practices used in EFH on different types of habitat found within EFH.
 The assessment should also consider the establishment of research closure areas and other measures to evaluate the impact of any fishing activity that alters EFH.

-Councils must act to minimize, prevent, or mitigate any adverse effects from fishing activities, to the extent practicable, if there is evidence that a fishing activity is having an identifiable adverse effect on EFH.
-In determining whether it is practicable to minimize an adverse effect from fishing, councils should consider whether, and to what extent, the fishing activity is adversely impacting EFH, including the fishery; the nature and extent of the adverse effect on EFH; and whether the management measures are practicable, taking into consideration the long- and short-term costs and benefits to the fishery and EFH, along with other appropriate factors, consistent with National Standard 7 (conservation and management measures shall, where practicable, minimize costs and avoid unnecessary duplication).
+Councils must act to minimize, prevent, or mitigate any adverse effects from fishing activities, to the extent practicable, if there is evidence that a fishing activity adversely affects EFH in a manner that is more than minimal and not temporary in nature.
+In determining whether it is practicable to minimize an adverse effect from fishing, councils should consider; the nature and extent of the adverse effect on EFH; and whether the management measures are practicable, taking into consideration the long- and short-term costs and benefits to the fishery and EFH, along with other appropriate factors, consistent with National Standard 7 (conservation and management measures shall, where practicable, minimize costs and avoid unnecessary duplication).